 - There was no mistaking that this centurion knew who He was calling on.
-He was calling on the One who could respond and change the plight of his servant in a moment.
+He was calling on the One who could respond and change the plight of his servant

 - Like this centurion, we can call upon Jesus, our Lord, recognizing that He will answer.